griffithlab/civic-docs/docs/evidence.rst

        - derived from primary literature sources (not review articles) whenever possible.
-       - as concise as possible while providing sufficient experiemental detail to interpret and evaluate the evidence (N values, statistics, etc).
+       - as concise as possible while providing sufficient experiemental detail to interpret and evaluate the evidence (N values, statistics, etc.).
-       - a single Predictive, Predisposing, Diagnostic or Prognostic assertion, not a combination.
+       - a single Predictive, Predisposing, Diagnostic, or Prognostic assertion--not a combination.
        - aimed at a general audience, avoiding field-specific acronyms and colloquialisms.